 We said goodbye to the “milkman”, switchboard operators, lamplighters, elevator operators… then later record manufacturers and video store clerks.

 Ice used to be the largest industry in the united states.
 Yes, ICE – like the ice cutters they show in the Frozen movie.
 That is, until refrigerators were invented.
-The ice industry spend many years trying to convince people that refrigerators were dangerous, in attempt at saving their jobs.
+The ice industry spent many years trying to convince people that refrigerators were dangerous, in attempt at saving their jobs.
 It is understandable, but aren’t you glad you don’t have to store your food in a damp hole in the ground?

 The Horse and Buggy industry was once one of the biggest industries around the world.
 It employed people who built and sold the buggies, wheels and horse gear, the drivers and repair mechanics, and those who maintained the dirt roadways.
 Then, there were also those who bred and reared the horses, ran the stalls, and trained them.
 Within a few decades of the introduction of motorized, gas-powered automobiles, the entire horse and buggy industry was completely gone.
 Electric cars are now doing exactly the same thing to gas-powered cars.
 We can all agree that we would not want to go back to having our streets filled with horse poo.